aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 ## What Is a Revision

 Before diving into revisions, let’s explain the meaning of revisions.
-A [revision](https://apireference.aspose.com/words/cpp/class/aspose.words.revision) is a change that occurs in one node of a document while a revision group, represented by the [RevisionGroup](https://apireference.aspose.com/words/cpp/class/aspose.words.revision_group) class, is a group of sequential revisions that occur in a few nodes of a document.
+A [revision](https://apireference.aspose.com/words/cpp/class/aspose.words.revision) is a change that occurs in one node of a document while a revision group, represented by the [RevisionGroup](https://apireference.aspose.com/words/cpp/class/aspose.words.revision_group) class, is a group of sequential revisions that occur in multiple nodes of a document.
 Basically, revision is a tool for tracking changes.

 Revisions are used in the tracking changes feature and within the compare documents feature, where revisions appear as a result of the comparison.
 So, revisions within the tracking changes feature show by whom and what was changed.